AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/tasks/task-information/planned-hours.md

 <li>Scheduling or Workload Balancer section at the project level</li>
 <li>Schedule or Workload Balancer section at the team level</li>
 </ul>
-</div> <p>For information about scheduling resources, see <a href="../../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md" class="MCXref xref">Get started with Resource Scheduling</a>.</p> <p>For information about the Workload Balancer, see <a href="../../../resource-mgmt/workload-balancer/overview-workload-balancer.md" class="MCXref xref">Overview of the Workload Balancer</a>. </p> </li>
+</div> <p>For information about scheduling resources, see <a href="../../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md" class="MCXref xref">Get started with Resource Scheduling</a>.</p> <p>For information about the Workload Balancer, see <a href="../../../resource-mgmt/workload-balancer/overview-workload-balancer.md" class="MCXref xref">Workload Balancer overview</a>. </p> </li>
 <li> <p><b>Role Allocation panel</b> in the project  task list or  Workload Balancer: The Planned Hours for the tasks and the issues on the project that are assigned to a job role or a user associated with a job role are taken into account in this area.
 For more information, see <a href="../../../manage-work/projects/planning-a-project/view-planed-hours-in-role-allocation-panel.md" class="MCXref xref">View project Planned Hours in the Role Allocation panel</a>. </p> </li>
 </ul>
 </div>